Bounded Homotopy Path Approach to Find the Solution of Linear Complementarity Problems: Conclusion

 \section{Conclusion}

 In this study, we consider an interior point homotopy path to solve linear complementarity problem.
-We propose a new homotopy function to solve LCP$(q, A)$ with various type of matrices $A$ which are not processable by Lemke's algorithm and existing homotopy functions.
-We prove that the smooth curve for the proposed homotopy function is bounded and also converges.
-We show that there is an if and only if condition to find the solution of LCP$(q,A)$ from the solution of our introduced new homotopy function.
+We prove a necessary and sufficient condition for the solution of LCP$(q,A)$ based on newly introduced homotopy function.
 To ensure a homotopy continuation trajectory we introduce a new scheme of choosing step length.
 Mathematically we find the positive tangent direction of the homotopy path.
-Several numerical examples are provided to demonstrate the processability of larger classes of LCP$(q, A).$
+We show that the smooth curve for the homotopy function is bounded and convergent.
+Several numerical examples are presented to demonstrate the processability of larger classes of LCP$(q, A)$ based on $P_0$ and nondegenerate matrices namely, $Q$-matrix, almost $\bar{N}$-matrix, $Q_0$-matrix, almost $N_0$-matrix, almost $C_0$-matrix, $N_0$-matrix of exact order $2$ and $\bar{N}$-matrix of exact order $2$.
+Many of them are not processable by lemke's algoritm, existing homotopy method and modulus based method.
+However, the proposed method is able to process all the cases to find solution.